-This report is for the period July 2020 to June 2021 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Fonterra Co-operative Group Ltd (Fonterra).
+This report is for the period July 2022 to June 2023 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Fonterra Co-operative Group Ltd (Fonterra).
 Fonterra operates a dairy processing complex situated on Whareroa Road at Hawera.

 The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consents held by Fonterra that relate to abstractions and discharges of water within the Tangahoe and Tawhiti catchments and discharges to the Tasman Sea.
-This report also covers the air discharge permits held by Fonterra to cover emissions to air from the site.
+This report is the 30th annual report to be prepared by the Council to cover Fonterra's air, land and water discharges and their effects.